reflectoring/reflectoring.github.io/_posts/solutions/logging/2018-08-03-logging-format-logback.md

 2018-08-03 | 22:04:29.133 | short | ERROR | i.r.l.LoggingFormatTest | ID:  1548654 | This is an ERROR message with a very long ID.
 ```

-The thread and logger name columns don't have the same width in each line.
+**The thread and logger name columns don't have the same width in each line**.

-Now we could try to use Logback's padding feature, which allows us to pad a column with spaces up to a certain number
+To fix this, we could try to use Logback's padding feature, which allows us to pad a column with spaces up to a certain number
 by adding `%<number>` before the format in question.
-This way, we could try `%20t` instead of just `%t` to pad the thread name)
+This way, we could try `%20t` instead of just `%t` to pad the thread name
 to 20 characters.

-If the thread name is longer than 20 characters, though, the column will overflow.
+**If the thread name is longer than these 20 characters, though, the column will overflow.**

-Thus, we need some way to truncate the thread and logger names to a defined maximum of characters.
+So, we need some way to truncate the thread and logger names to a defined maximum of characters.

 ## Truncating Thread and Logger Names